lsst-dm/dmtn-208/index.rst

 Alternate image types
 ~~~~~~~~~~~~~~~~~~~~~

+This section describes future work that will not be part of the initial implementation.

 If another image type is requested, it will be returned alongside (not replacing) the FITS image.
 If another image type is requested and multiple cutouts are requested via multiple stencil parameters, each converted cutout will be a separate entry in the result list for the job.
-The converted images will be stored in the output Butler collection alongside the FITS image and the provenance information.
+The converted images will be stored in the output Butler collection alongside the FITS image.

-If an alternate image type is requested, the order of results for the async job will list the converted images in the requested image type first, followed by the FITS file, and then the Butler collection that contains all of the outputs.
+If an alternate image type is requested, the order of results for the async job will list the converted images in the requested image type first, followed by the FITS file.
 As with the FITS file, the images will be returned via signed links to the underlying object store with client/server Butler, and unsigned links to the object store until client/server Butler is available.

 The response to a sync request specifying an alternate image type will be a redirect to an object store link for the converted image of that type.